keepintouchfm/keepintouchfm.github.io/README.md

 ## Importing posts from the podcast RSS feed

-1. Install Type Them as per the instructions below
+1. Install Type Theme as per the instructions below
 2. Fork and clone the [Jekyll Importer repo](https://github.com/keepintouchfm/jekyll-import): `git clone https://github.com/keepintouchfm/jekyll-import`
+3. Install `jekyll-import` by running `gem install jekyll-import`
-3. Run the script below and keep the following things in mind:
+4. Run the script below and keep the following things in mind:

 3.1. the output is a `_posts` folder containing all the episodes 3.2. the script will overwrite any existing entries in the `_posts` folder